Am I the Problem in My Relationship?

 If it comes to the point that you would break up with your partner if they behaved the way that you’re behaving… then it’s time for a lot of self-reflection, self-acceptance, and growth.

-“After spending over a decade assisting couples recovering from affairs, sex addiction, and pornography addiction, which are some of the most harmful relationship behaviors, a significant aspect of this work involves understanding the interplay of both partners' patterns that influence these behaviors,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“After spending over a decade assisting couples recovering from affairs, sex addiction, and pornography addiction, which are some of the most harmful relationship behaviors, a significant aspect of this work involves understanding the interplay of both partners' patterns that influence these behaviors,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “It’s crucial to recognize that although both partners contribute to toxic relationship patterns, this does not imply that both are to blame for someone’s unhealthy behaviors.
 However, it’s important to see how factors like lack of boundaries or excessive closeness have contributed to the dynamic.”